VSA Idaho Video

-VSA Arts Idaho VSA, the international organization on arts and disability, was founded more than 35 years ago by Ambassador Jean Kennedy Smith to provide arts and education opportunities for people with disabilities and increase access to the arts for all.
-VSA's mission is empowering and engaging people with disabilities in the creative process through opportunities which are fully inclusive, educational and participatory.
+VSA Idaho, The State Organization on Arts and Disability, provides arts and education opportunities for people with disabilities and increases access to the arts for all.
+VSA's mission is empowering and engaging people with disabilities in the creative process through opportunities which are fully inclusive, educational, and participatory.

 VSA Idaho is member of the VSA Affiliate Network, a program of the John F. Kennedy Center for the Performing Arts.
 VSA is an international organization founded by Ambassador Jean Kennedy Smith in 1974.

 If you are using a screen reader to access the website, you may need Adobe Reader or some similar program to open and read PDF files.
 If you have a screen reader, you may also need Access Adobe.
 You can download Adobe Reader and Access Adobe for free from Adobe's website at http://www.adobe.com/.